HughStanway/FYP-VS-Code-Extension/README.md

 ## Running the extension

-Press `F5` while you have the file `extension.ts` openend to load a new development window with the extension installed and running.
+To run, press `F5` while you have the file `extension.ts` open in order to load a new development window with the extension installed and running.

 ### Issue with Extension Not Being Installed